fzhangcode/computational_lab_manual/gettingstarted/Getting Started in Flaherty Lab.md

 2. `$ git ls-remote <repository>` Shows the branches that are available on that repository that you can pull from.
 It's best to pull a branch that is also a head.
 You can isolate those using `$ git ls-remote --heads <repository>`.

-3. `git pull <repository> <branch>` Pulls a current branch from the repository.
+3. `$ git pull <repository> <branch>` Pulls a current branch from the repository.
 Make sure you don't have any uncommitted changes; if so use the stash.

 ##### More Advanced Commands